Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/howto_contribute.md

     Ink is better than the best memory.

-In principle, there are three possible ways how to contribute to this documentation.
+Even though we try to cover all aspects of working with the ZIH systems and keep the documentation up to date, you might miss something.
+In principle, there are three possible ways how you can contribute to this documentation as outlined below.

+## Content Rules

+To ensure a high-quality and consistent documentation and to make it easier for readers to understand all content, we set some [content rules](content_rules.md).
+Please follow this rules when contributing!
+Furthermore, reviewing your changes take less time and your improvements appear faster on the official documentation.

+!!! note

+    Each user is fully and solely responsible for the content he/she creates and has to ensure that he/she has the right to create it under the laws which apply.

 ## Contribute via Issue